 - 3 Tbsp. unsweetened cocoa powder

-To finish you need: powered sugar, cocoa powder and cinnamon
+- To finish you need: powdered sugar, cocoa powder, and cinnamon

 Preheat an oven to 325°F. Spray the paper molds with nonstick spray and set them on a sheet pan.

 To make the streusel, in a bowl, stir together the flour, and granulated sugar.
 Add the butter and, using a pastry blender or your fingers, cut or rub in the butter until coarse crumbs form.
 Transfer the streusel to a covered container.
 Refrigerate for at least 2 hours.
 Use the streusel while it is cold.

 In a bowl, stir together the all-purpose flour, granulated sugar, baking powder, baking soda, and salt.
 Set aside.

 In a large bowl, using an electric mixer on medium speed, beat together the butter, sour cream, eggs, the sugar, and the vanilla until blended.
 Add the dry ingredients to the wet ingredients and beat on low speed until smooth.
 Cover the batter and refrigerate for about 20 minutes to firm.